‘Manchester City will win Premier League' – Yakubu Ayegbeni predicts Citizens success | Goal.com

 Pep Guardiola’s pattern of football and depth of quality in the Manchester City squad will see them win the Premier League this season, according to Yakubu Ayegbeni.

-Having won their last 14 games in the 2020-21 English elite division, the Citizens pulled 12 points clear of closest challengers Manchester United at the top of the log, even though they were made to work hard for the three points against a well organised West Ham United last time out.
+Having won their last 15 games in the 2020-21 English elite division, the Citizens pulled 15 points clear of closest challengers Manchester United at the top of the log, with their last outing a 4-1 decimation of Wolverhampton Wanderers.

-99.9 - Ahead of their clash with Wolves tonight, Manchester City have a 99.9% chance of winning the Premier League title according to the Stats Perform AI team.
-Wolves are most likely to end the season in 12th.
-Predictable. pic.twitter.com/phfFLMyGwo— OptaJoe (@OptaJoe) March 2, 2021

 “I don’t think anyone can challenge them.
-I think [they are 12 points already ahead of Manchester United] and against Liverpool about 16 points – it’s a long way to go,” Ayegbeni told Goal.
+I think [they are 15 points already ahead of Manchester United] and 22 points against Liverpool – it’s a long way to go,” Ayegbeni told Goal.

 “The title is gone already, and Manchester City will win the league.
 They are going to win for sure.”